JcFerggy/pokegreen/README.md

 For those who want both optional patches, I have included a third optional patch combines the above two.
 Apply after first applying the Pokémon Green patch.

+<b>Q:</b> What about the copyright text?

+<b>A:</b> No. I am leaving those as-is, as a hypothetical Green release would have kept them the same, (assuming it was released in the same year).
+No, I will not be adding the current year's date either, or anything indicating that this release happened anywhere outside of 1998.

 <hr>

 This repository builds the following ROM: - Pokemon Red (UE) [S][!].gb except it is generating for Green because I was lazy.
 Blah.